tesseract-ocr/tessdoc/TrainingTesseract2.md

 How little can you get away with?

-You **must** create inttemp, normproto, pfftable, freq-dawg, word-dawg and unicharset using the procedure described below.
+You **must** create inttemp, normproto, pffmtable, freq-dawg, word-dawg and unicharset using the procedure described below.
 If you are only trying to recognize a limited range of fonts (like a single font for instance), then a single training page might be enough.
 DangAmbigs and user-words may be empty files.
 The dictionary files freq-dawg and word-dawg don't have to be given many words if you don't have a wordlist to hand, but accuracy will be lower than if you have a decent sized (10s of thousands for English say) dictionary, but for 2.04 and below at least, empty dawg files and dawgs with no words are NOT allowed.

 # Training Procedure